 A 5G system consists of a 5G Access Network (AN), and a 5G Core Network (5GC).
 Network slicing is one of the key 5G features.

-The management aspects of a Network Slice Instance (NSI) are described by the four phases shown in Figure 4.3.1.1 of TS 28.530 [4].
+The management aspects of an network slice are described by the four phases shown in Figure 4.3.1.1 of TS 28.530 [4].

 The provisioning of network slicing includes the four phases which are preparation, commissioning, operation and decommissioning: